Sed66666/SeamlessDB-Cloud/README.md

 SeamlessDB is a cloud-native database prototype designed for academic research, featuring efficient transaction breakpoint resumption within a compute-state-storage three-tier architecture.

-We implemente our designs mentioned in the paper(SeamlessDB: Efficient Failover Handling in Cloud-native Databases with Breakpoint Resumption) based on this system.
+We implement our designs mentioned in the paper (SeamlessDB: a Cloud-Native Database for Resilient Failover with Breakpoint Resumption) based on this system.

 ## Pre-requisites to Build
 - Compiler: g++ 11.4.0